 A data description header contains escaping information and column separator information.

-For details on LOAD, UNLOAD and MIMLOAD, please refer to the Mimer SQL Documentation Set found in the Documentation Page.
+For details on LOAD, UNLOAD and MIMLOAD, please refer to the Mimer SQL Documentation set.
 Look for the section Loading and Unloading Data and Definitions in the System Management Handbook part.